 After taking a serious look at how much money you can afford for a new car, it is time to fix a price.
 Write it down and take that number with you when you go to the dealership.
 Having that number firmly in your mind will help you stay within your budget despite the best efforts of a car salesperson to upgrade you to a more expensive model or tacking on extra features that will increase the total price.

 Once you know how much you can reasonable afford for a new car, it is time to do some shopping―with your eyes only.
 Now is the time to see what is out there in your price range, and which makes and models will best suit your needs.
 Make a list of makes and models and features you want to consider and then do some searching.
-Areas to research a new car can include: newspapers, online, television, at the dealership and talking with friends and family.
+Areas to research a new car can include: newspapers, online, television, at the dealership, and talking with friends and family.

-The time spent on this step narrows the field of cars you are interested in, and brings you to the next invaluable step:
+The time spent on this step narrows the field of cars you are interested in and brings you to the next invaluable step:

-Hopefully, by this time you have decided on an affordable price range, and have chosen two or three models to concentrate on through the research process.
+Hopefully, by this time you have decided on an affordable price range, and have chosen some models to concentrate on through the research process.
 This is the time to bring out all your study and research skills.
 In today's world, most people will conduct this research online on a home computer, but much of the information is also available at the newsstand or your local library.